-Deciding which shipping method is best for your needs is important, as this decision determines the cost, time it takes to transport, and the level of care used during handling.
+Deciding which freight shipping method is the best for your needs is important, as this decision determines the cost, time it takes to transport, and the level of care used during handling.
 Part truck load shipping has many advantages and might be the right choice for your next shipment.
 But what is the partial shipment?

 What Is Partial Shipment?

 The partial load definition is: a freight trailer used for shipments or cargo that are too large for less than truckload shipping but still do not require a full truckload trailer.

 A partial truckload is often underutilized; with its specific size and weight restrictions for shipments, it falls between LTL and full truckload.
 The cargo must be a minimum of 5,000 lbs and/or 6 pallets in order to qualify for partial shipping.
 Partial shipment cost is not determined by freight classification and it involves less handling, resulting in shorter transportation times.

 There are a number of benefits of partial freight to keep in mind when looking for the best, most affordable, and most efficient shipping solution.
 These benefits include: